-ASIC has overseen more than $17.4 million in combined compensation payments to over 2,000 retail clients affected by breaches of financial services laws by eight retail OTC derivative issuers.
+ASIC has overseen more than $17.4 million in combined compensation payments to nearly 2,000 retail clients affected by possible breaches of financial services laws by eight retail OTC derivative issuers.

 This compensation figure, being paid or agreed to be paid since March 2021, comprises:

-• a combined $4.3 million paid or agreed to be paid to over 1,500 retail clients of seven different issuers of contracts for difference (CFDs) since March 2021, due to issuing CFDs that exceeded the leverage ratio limits permitted by the ASIC Corporations (Product Intervention Order – Contracts for Difference) Instrument 2020/986 (PIO); and
+- a combined $4.3 million paid or agreed to be paid to over 1,500 retail clients of seven different issuers of contracts for difference (CFDs) since March 2021, who reported issuing CFDs that exceeded the leverage ratio limits permitted by the ASIC Corporations (Product Intervention Order – Contracts for Difference) Instrument 2020/986 (PIO); and

-• approximately $13.1 million to 523 derivatives clients of Oztures Trading Pty Ltd trading as Binance Australia Derivatives (Binance) between May and September 2023, due to its incorrect classification of retail clients as wholesale clients which resulted in various other breaches of financial services laws.
+- approximately $13.1 million to 435 derivatives clients of Oztures Trading Pty Ltd trading as Binance Australia Derivatives (Binance) between May and September 2023, whom Binance reported were retail clients incorrectly classified as wholesale clients.
 Binance’s Australian financial services licence was cancelled on 6 April 2023 following its request to voluntary cancel its licence (23-091MR).

-CFDs issued with prohibited leverage ratios by the seven CFD issuers
+CFDs reportedly issued with prohibited leverage ratios by the seven CFD issuers

 Total compensation payments made by each of the seven CFD issuers ranged from tens of thousands of dollars to millions of dollars.
 In July and August 2023, ASIC reviewed the compensation payments made by the CFD issuers and their underlying compensation methodologies.

-The affected clients suffered losses on more than 150,000 CFD trades across 100 different CFD instruments that exceeded the maximum leverage permitted by the PIO.
+The affected clients reportedly suffered losses on more than 150,000 CFD trades across 100 different CFD instruments that the issuers reported exceeded the maximum leverage permitted by the PIO.

 The seven CFD issuers were: